-The Hunt Institute is home to one of several FNA editorial centers in the United States and Canada and processes treatments of vascular plants for various volumes.
-The Institute's editorial center currently is processing Volumes 6 and 14.
+Between 1999 and 2021 the Hunt Institute was home to one of several FNA editorial centers in the United States and Canada and processed treatments of vascular plants for various volumes, including volumes 5, 6, 8, 12, 13, 14 and 26.

-The Institute's emeritus director, Robert Kiger, is lead editor at the center, as well as bibliographic and taxon editor for the project.
+The Institute's emeritus director, Robert Kiger, was lead editor at the center and remains bibliographic and taxon editor for the project.
 As bibliographic editor, he is building an associated comprehensive bibliographic database.